 In order to encourage the habit of treating the environment kindly, parents need to start early in teaching their kids to recycle paper products.
 The environment is highly important to the development of every child, so it is something that needs to be protected.
-Teaching young children how to do this will make it likely that they will also teach their children, and the environment will benefit from years to come.
+Teaching young children how to do this will make it likely that they will also teach their children.
+Therefore the environment will benefit from years to come.
 Here are 7 handy paper recycling tips to share with children.

 7 Paper Recycling Tips

 Tip #1: Have Discussions On Why Paper Recycling Is Important

 Children may not understand completely why it is important to recycle.
 However talking to them about it over the years will help them develop a clear understanding.
 Parents can share paper recycling statistics.
 Then, they can explain to their kids in age-appropriate language that human families are generating a tremendous amount of trash every year.
 The garbage dumps where all this waste is being taken cannot continue taking in that much trash each year forever.
 For this reason, it is important to practice behaviors that will reduce the amount of garbage that each family creates.

 Tip #2: Teach The Kids How To Reduce Paper Use

 This is one of the most important paper recycling tips.
 Kids can use the whole sheet of paper.
 They can also use the backside and this will result in less paper used.
 Waste not, want not.
 The amount of paper used can be reduced in a myriad of ways.
 For example, instead of paper towels, people can purchase cloth towels that will be used over and over again.
 Parents can make sure to point out to their kids that they will be sending less trash to the landfills when they use cloth towels.

 Tip #3: Teach Kids to Reuse Paper Products